...

 • GCSE school curricula combine classics and innovation, allowing students to study both ancient languages and programming languages simultaneously, read classical and modern literature, study colonial history, and analyze contemporary international relations.

-• Private schools sometimes offer special conditions for foreigners, such as discounts on the second child.
+• Private schools sometimes offer special conditions for foreign parents, such as discounts on the second child.
 In addition, there are grants for talented students: they can be obtained based on academic achievements or for outstanding achievements in music, sports, and theater arts.

 Types of schools with GCSEs in England